Calcium caseinate

 Calcium caseinate is one of several milk proteins derived from casein in skim and 1% milk.
-Calcium caseinate is primarily used in meal preparation and fat breakdown.
+Calcium caseinate has a papery, sweet and overall bland flavor, and is primarily used in meal preparation and fat breakdown.
 Caseinates are produced by adding an alkali to another derivative of casein, acid casein.
 The type of caseinate is determined by the cation added alongside the acid casein.
 Other cations used to form caseinates besides calcium include ammonium, potassium, and sodium.

 Calcium caseinate contains about 17% glutamic acid.
-Calcium caseinate is also soluble and does not clot in the stomach.
+Calcium caseinate is mostly composed of 3.5% moisture, 1.0% fat, 90.9% protein, 0.1% lactose, 4.5% ash, although this may vary slightly by manufacturer.
+Calcium caseinate is semi-soluble in water, contrary to acid casein and rennet casein which are not soluble in water.
+Sodium caseinate is more water soluble than calcium caseinate, due to its polarity.

-Physical Properties
+Physical properties

+Caseins are found in milk which is held together by colloidal calcium phosphate.
 Calcium caseinate is generally stable at a pH above 5.7, and appears as a milky liquid.
 This is unlike ammonium, potassium, and sodium caseinates, which are practically clear.
 At a neutral or acidic pH, casein is relatively insoluble in water, and is easily separated from other milk proteins, sugars, and minerals.
-Most caseinates are capable of withstanding temperatures of 140°C (284°F), however calcium caseinate is influenced by heat with temperatures as low as 50°C (122°F).
+Casein can be resuspended by alternating the pH levels with NaOH or Ca(OH)2, resulting in aqueous solutions of sodium caseinate or calcium caseinate.
+Most caseinates are capable of withstanding temperatures of up to 140°C (284°F), however calcium caseinate is influenced by heat with temperatures as low as 50°C (122°F).
 Calcium is a divalent cation, allowing it to form bonds with several caseinate anions.
+The binding of a calcium ion is able to reduce the electrostatic repulsion and induces a net attraction between caseins.
 This leads to the formation of several covalent bonds between caseinate anions, which can ultimately cause the cross-linked caseinate to form pockets of hydrophobic regions.

-Food Content and Uses of Casein
+Calcium caseinate forms visco-elastic suspensions which increase remarkably when increasing concentration (50–300 g L−1) and decreasing temperature(10–50 °C).

+Application in food

-Several foods, creamers, and toppings all contain a variety of caseinates.
+Several foods, baked goods, creamers, and toppings all contain a variety of caseinates.
+Calcium caseinate's nutritional benefits include improving the structure configuration of foods; emulsifying and stabilizing fat; and enhancing foaming and foam stability.
 Sodium caseinate acts as a greater food additive for stabilizing processed foods, however companies could opt to use calcium caseinate to increase calcium content and decrease sodium levels in their products.